Emptying Septic Tank Costs

 DIY Cleaning and Emptying a Septic Tank

 Emptying and cleaning your septic tank yourself is not a job for any DIY-er.
-Even if you feel competent, the process can only be carried out by a professional, licenced septic tank engineer.
+The process can only be carried out by a professional, licensed septic tank engineer.

-As of January, the 1st 2020, new legislations states that it is a criminal offence for anyone who is not a licenced waste disposal professional to empty a septic tank.
-This is because it is illegal to dispose of toxic waste incorrectly as it poses a significant health risk for people, animals and the environment.
+As of January 1, 2020, new legislation states that it is a criminal offense for anyone who is not a licensed waste disposal professional to empty a septic tank.
+This is because it is illegal to dispose of toxic waste incorrectly, as it poses a significant health risk for people, animals, and the environment.

 Under no circumstances should you attempt to dispose of any septic tank wastewater yourself, or else you could face a hefty fine and up to 6 months imprisonment.

-Never, under any circumstances, should you attempt to climb inside a septic waste tank as you are at risk of severe health complications and even life-threatening conditions.
+Nor should you ever attempt to climb inside a septic waste tank, as you are at risk of severe health complications and even life-threatening conditions.

 How Often Should I Clean and Empty my Septic Tank?